Planning Safe Events

 - Encourage the event staff and all attendees to practice good personal health habits each day.
 Be sure to share resource materials from reputable sources on symptoms, prevention and more.

 - Create a quarantine zone for anyone who may fall ill.
 Work with the local health department and hospital to create a plan for treating staff members and participants who do not live nearby and may need to be quarantined for some time.
-The CDC also recommends drafting a plan for how vulnerable populations will be separated and cared for if need be.

 - Identify automated platforms that can be used to quickly disseminate updates to staff members and attendees via text message, email and more.
 Take care to consider any potential language, cultural or disability barriers that may affect communication.